davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-04-20-how-to-create-configmgr-collection-maintenance-windows-powershell.md

 ## SMS_ScheduleMethods

-We’re going to use one of the WMI subclasses of SMS_ScheduleMethods again which we already know from my script to automate the Offline Servicing process for OS images. (here: <a href="http://www.david-obrien.net/2012/12/17/how-to-automate-offline-servicing-in-configuration-manager-2012/" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.david-obrien.net/2012/12/17/how-to-automate-offline-servicing-in-configuration-manager-2012/', 'Automation of Offline Servicing']);" target="_blank">Automation of Offline Servicing</a>)
+We’re going to use one of the WMI subclasses of SMS_ScheduleMethods again which we already know from my script to automate the Offline Servicing process for OS images. (here: [Automation of Offline Servicing](http://www.david-obrien.net/2012/12/17/how-to-automate-offline-servicing-in-configuration-manager-2012/))

-Today it’ll be the <a href="http://msdn.microsoft.com/en-us/library/hh948339.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://msdn.microsoft.com/en-us/library/hh948339.aspx', 'SMS_ST_RecurInterval']);" target="_blank">SMS_ST_RecurInterval</a> class which will help us achieve our task.
+Today it’ll be the [SMS_ST_RecurInterval](http://msdn.microsoft.com/en-us/library/hh948339.aspx) class which will help us achieve our task.

 ## SMS_ServiceWindow

-This class (<a href="http://msdn.microsoft.com/en-us/library/cc143300.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://msdn.microsoft.com/en-us/library/cc143300.aspx', 'SMS_ServiceWindow']);" target="_blank">SMS_ServiceWindow</a>) will define our maintenance / service window and will be embedded into the SMS_CollectionSettings instance of that collection which we want to configure.
+This class ([SMS_ServiceWindow](http://msdn.microsoft.com/en-us/library/cc143300.aspx)) will define our maintenance / service window and will be embedded into the SMS_CollectionSettings instance of that collection which we want to configure.

 As usual, this is a lazy property and we need the WMI instance of our collection and in comparison to my earlier scripts I found a slightly easier way on doing so.